nwokporochukwuebuka/alx-zero_day/clss84qei00000ajl4mws4z4q.md

     Our fonts should be ready to use on an iOS device.

-\*\*PS:\*\**For Orange juice font, it might not display on iOS devices.
-If we try to use the name that came with the file i.e.*`orange juice 2.0.ttf`*or the name we later gave the file*`orange-juice`*it will not still work.
+**PS:** *For Orange juice font, it might not display on iOS devices.
+If we try to use the name that came with the file, i.e.,*`orange juice 2.0.ttf`*or the name we later gave the file*`orange-juice`*it will not still work.
 This is because iOS uses the "postscript" name of the font.*
-*For me one the quick way to find this out is to check out the name on the iOS font book or better still install the font.
+*For me, one of the quick ways to find this out is to check out the name on the iOS font book or better still install the font.
 Once we install the font, the name of the font is the "postscript" name of that font.
-For example after installing the*`orange juice 2.0.ttf`*font we can see from the image below that the "postscript" name is*`orange juice`
+For example, after installing the*`orange juice 2.0.ttf`*the font we can see from the image below that the "postscript" name is*`orange juice`

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708303000903/20392345-2f85-4260-83ed-a0228b20873d.png align="center")

 ### Testing our custom fonts on both Android and iOS

-1. Jump into the project folder, and open on **VSCode**
+1. Jump into the project folder, and open it on **VSCode**

     ```bash
     cd RNFonts